mariahw4/09-professional-README-generator/ExampleREADME.md

   ## Installation:
     Instructions for installation of the project are as follows.

-    The inquirer package is required, must be installed with npm
+    The inquirer package is required, must be installed with npm i

   ## Usage:
   Instructions and examples for use are included here.

-    Simply answer the questions in command prompt to fill required sections
+    To use this project simply answer the command line prompts and watch the README generate

   ## License: